Linuxfabrik/lfops/CONTRIBUTING.md

     * Upstream: <https://github.com/ansible-collections/community.general> (PR [#10070](https://github.com/ansible-collections/community.general/pull/10070), released in community.general 11.0.0).
     * Reason: community.general 11.0.0 requires ansible-core >= 2.18, which LFOps does not yet mandate (RHEL 8 / Python 3.6 still supported).
     * Drop when: LFOps raises its minimum ansible-core to >= 2.18; switch to `community.general.lvm_pv` and update `roles/lvm` accordingly.

+* `plugins/module_utils/gnupg.py` (and its `gnupg.py_LICENSE.txt`)

+    * Upstream: <https://github.com/vsajip/python-gnupg> (`python-gnupg`).
+The synced revision is recorded in the file's own `__version__`.
+    * Reason: the `gpg_key` module runs on the managed node and drives the `gpg` binary through this library.
+Bundling it byte-identical with upstream avoids requiring a `python-gnupg` pip install on every target.
+The upstream BSD license is kept alongside it.
+    * Drop when: not expected; re-sync with the upstream release when picking up bug fixes or newer-Python support, keeping the file unmodified.

 ### Plugins